D-z-V/IRCTC-nlpCaptcha-Solver/README.md

 ### *Inital Captacha*
 ![inital_captcha](readme-assets/cap1.jpg)

-But once refreshed it subequntly follows the same captcha pattern of text filling for every refresh.
+But once refreshed it subsequently follows the same captcha pattern of text filling on every refresh/reload.

 ### *Captacha pattern on reload*
 ![cap2](readme-assets/cap5.jpg)
 ![cap2](readme-assets/cap4.jpg)

-So this could easily be tackled by mkaing the script.js and adding a click event to the button so that the captacha automatically gets refreshed once it loads.
+So this could easily be tackled by adding a click event to the button so that the captacha automatically gets refreshed once it loads.

 ## Collecting Data to train the model
 Initally I attemped to use the MINST 0-9 digits and A-Z handwritten lettes data-set in order to train the model but that accuracy of those ended up being less than 70%.